Qualcomm Stadium, once home to the Chargers and, prior to the construction of Petco Park, the San Diego Padres, is no more.

 2010s: Transitions and Demolition

 The naming rights shifted to San Diego County Credit Union in 2017, becoming SDCCU Stadium.
 The San Diego Chargers moved to Los Angeles in 2017.
 The stadium hosted its final event, the San Diego County Credit Union Holiday Bowl, in December 2019.
-Demolition of the stadium began in December 2020.
+Demolition of the stadium began in December 2020 and was completed by summer 2021.

 Legacy and Impact